 The Mozambique Liberation Front (Frelimo) has rejected out of hand the latest peace proposals form the new Portuguese Government.

-The Mozambique Liberation Front (Frelimo) has rejected out of hand the latest peace proposals form the new Portuguese Government.
+Background: The Mozambique Liberation Front (Frelimo) has rejected out of hand the latest peace proposals form the new Portuguese Government.
 The Frelimo leader, Mr. Samora Machel, announced his organisation's decision at the summit meeting of the Organisation of African Unity in Mogadishu, Somalia, on Thursday (13 June).

 The peace package from portugal included the offer of a referendum in the civil war-torn African territory and the pledge of self-determination.

 Mr. Machel said the proposals might have been appropriate 11-years ago, before the people of Mozambique took up arms against Portugal.
 Now, he said, they were insults.
 "You can't ask a slave if he wants to be free, particularly when he has already revolted."

 The Frelimo leader said conditions were favourable for the destruction of Portuguese colonialism in Mozambique, which he described as "the most decadent and corrupt form of foreign domination."
 He said the people of Mozambique -- from all walks of life - supported the Frelimo aims and wanted independence.
 The determination s was forged "in clandestine battle, in suffering and torture, in prisons and in concentration camps."